MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 We are working on providing an update that permanently resolves this issue.
 If you are interested in assisting us and you have a Microsoft Premier Support agreement, please email SRFEED@microsoft.com so that we can work with you on filing a backport request.

 ## Error "Failed to bring the resource 'Cluster Disk x' online." with a stretch cluster
-When attempting to bring a cluster disk online after a successful failover, where you are attempting to make the original source site primary again, you receive an error in Failover Cluster Manager .
+When attempting to bring a cluster disk online after a successful failover, where you are attempting to make the original source site primary again, you receive an error in Failover Cluster Manager.
 For example:

     Error
     The operation has failed.